 It is more common than you might think for dental license renewal applications to be denied.
 Generally, by providing the TSBDE with the additional supporting documentation and information they need, they can quickly overturn your dental license renewal denial.
 However, if the TSBDE remains rigid in its decision to deny you your dental license renewal, your attorney may need to step in to help you clear your name.

-Your professional license defense attorney may be able to help you avoid any potential sanctions or criminal charges and help you appeal the TSBDE’s decision to reject your dental license renewal application.
+Your medical license defense lawyer may be able to help you avoid any potential sanctions or criminal charges and help you appeal the TSBDE’s decision to reject your dental license renewal application.
 Some of the more common reasons given for dental license renewal denials include:

 If you hope to protect your career opportunities and avoid being barred from continuing to practice, it is essential that you get your dental license renewed.
 Your dental license defense attorney at Bertolino LLP will work tirelessly to help you secure your future.